"Increasing HIV prevention and treatment options make it more important than ever to get tested and know your status.

 If a clinical (symptomatic) hepatic event occurs, permanently discontinue nevirapine.
 Do not restart nevirapine after recovery [see WARNINGS AND PRECAUTIONS].

 For patients who interrupt VIRAMUNE XR dosing for more than 7 days, restart the recommended lead-in dosing with immediate-release VIRAMUNE, using one 200 mg tablet daily for the first 14 days.

 Patients with Renal Impairment

 Patients with CrCL greater than or equal to 20 mL per min and not requiring dialysis do not require an adjustment in dosing.
+The pharmacokinetics of nevirapine have not been evaluated in patients with CrCL less than 20 mL per min.
 An additional 200 mg dose of immediate-release VIRAMUNE following each dialysis treatment is indicated in patients requiring dialysis.
 Nevirapine metabolites may accumulate in patients receiving dialysis; however, the clinical significance of this accumulation is not known [see CLINICAL PHARMACOLOGY].
 VIRAMUNE XR has not been studied in patients with renal dysfunction.

 Dosage Forms And Strengths

-Tablets: 400 mg, yellow, oval, biconvex, tablets debossed with “V04” on one side and the Boehringer Ingelheim logo on the other side.
+400 mg, yellow, oval, biconvex extended-release tablets, debossed with “V04” on one side and the Boehringer Ingelheim logo on the other side.